exercism/go/exercises/concept/zero-zilch-nada/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about `nil` and other zero values.
+The goal of this exercise is to teach the student about the zero value of Go's types.

 ## Learning objectives

-- Go assigns zero values to uninitialized variables according to the type the variable holds.
+- Variables declared without an explicit initial value default to the zero value for their respective type.
+- The zero values for strings, numeric types, and booleans are `""`, `0`, and `false`, respectively.
 - The identifier `nil` is the zero value for pointers, channels, maps, interfaces, slices, and functions.
-- Zero values for strings, numbers, and booleans are "", 0, and false, respectively.

 ## Out of scope

 - Error checking.
-- `Nil` checking.
+- `nil` checking.
 - Usage of the above-mentioned types.

 ## Concepts